 - Dr. R.N.
 Pateria - Professor, Department of Farm Machinery & Power Engineering

-- Prof. S.D.
-Samantaray - Professor, Department of Computer Engineering
+- Dr. S.D.
+Samantaray - Professor & Head Incharge, Department of Computer Engineering

 The Directorate of Experiment Station was established with the inception of the University in the year 1960 and has the following mandate: